Pretraining with hierarchical memories: separating long-tail and common knowledge

 {\emph{Runtime efficiency}}: For on-device deployment of LLMs, the main bottleneck is the availability of large and fast memory.
 Methods such as mixture-of-experts~\citep{shazeer2017outrageously} (MoEs) improve compute efficiency by activating only a fraction of the feed-forward modules.
 Still, MoEs require on-demand random access to the full set of experts at every layer and for every token, such that all model parameters remain loaded, not just the active ones.
 This makes on-device deployment of MoEs challenging.
-In our proposed method, depending on the context, only the required knowledge parameters are attached to the anchor model (see \Cref{fig:schematic}).
+In contrast to MoE models, which require refreshing the majority of their parameters (experts) at every token, in our proposed method, depending on the context, only the required knowledge parameters (about 10\% of the model) are fetched and attached to the anchor model (see \cref{fig:schematic}).
 This allows fast on-device memory to be used primarily for anchor model parameters, while knowledge parameters are stored in a slower but larger storage.
-Furthermore, we learn knowledge in the form of \emph{hierarchical} memories, allowing inference to naturally align with existing device memory hierarchies (RAM, flash storage, external disk) and benefit from their compositionality over a session of interaction with the model (see \Cref{fig:hierarchy_advantage}).
+Furthermore, we learn knowledge in the form of \emph{hierarchical} memories, allowing inference to naturally align with existing device memory hierarchies (RAM, flash storage, external disk) and benefit from their compositionality over a session of interaction with the model (see \cref{fig:hierarchy_advantage}).

 {\emph{Training efficiency}}: A key bottleneck in large-scale distributed training of standard LLMs is the need to communicate large gradient tensors between compute nodes.
 In the proposed approach, during pretraining, based on the content of documents in a batch, only a small fraction of memory bank parameters is retrieved and updated together with the anchor model parameters.
 As a result, the gradients are highly sparse, which substantially reduces node-to-node communication.
 This property makes the proposed method well-suited for co-locating training data and compute in massively distributed setups, similar to branch-train-merge (BTM) methods~\citep{Li2022BranchTrainMergeEP,Gururangan2023ScalingEL}.
 For instance, pretraining an anchor model with 160 million parameters and 4.6 billion memory parameters requires less than $1.7\times$ the compute budget of training a 160M model alone.